Green Thumb Tips-May

 More on Planting and Caring for Annuals and Vegetables

-Use weed preventer to keep weeds from sprouting in your flower and vegetable gardens after you have set out your plants.
+set out your plants.
 Don't use weed preventer where you are sowing seed until after it is up and growing.

-Summer blooming bulbs like dahlias, gladiolas, cannas and lilies can be planted outside now.
-If you started these bulbs inside and they are now up and growing, keep your frost blanket handy to cover them if there is a hard freeze predicted
+Summer-blooming bulbs like dahlias, gladioli, cannas and lilies can be planted outside now.
+If you started these bulbs inside and they are now up and growing, keep your frost blanket handy to cover them if there

 Container Gardens